Qbop981001/emotion-aware-eca/README.md

   By default, predicted emotion clauses will be stored in ```predictions_original```  or ```predictions_reconstructed``` for the two datasets respectively.

-  We have also offered the predicted emotion clause for the two datasets, stored in ```predictions_original```  and ```predictions_reconstructed``` , if you don't want to generate the emotion clauses by runnning emotion-model yourself, you can use them directly
+  On the other hand, we have also provided the predicted emotion clause for the two datasets by our emotion model, stored in ```predictions_original```  and ```predictions_reconstructed``` , if you don't want to generate the emotion clauses by runnning emotion-model yourself, you can use them directly.

 - In directory ```cause-model``` ,  run